aditiids/aditiids/README.md

-## Hi, I'm Aditi! 👾

-🎓 CS (AI & DS) Student @ MIT-WPU <br>
-🎨 UI/UX enthusiast & frontend developer  <br>
-🌌 Aspiring to contribute to the field of astronomy  <br>
-🛠️ Exploring backend tech — making magic happen behind the scenes  <br>
+# Hi, I’m Aditi

+CS student specializing in **AI & Data Science** — turning data into decisions and code into experiences.
+I design interfaces that are **intuitive, accessible, and purposeful**.
+Frontend is my playground, backend is my current experiment.
+Also, mildly obsessed with **space** and everything that lives beyond the sky.

+Always building, learning, and simplifying along the way.

-Let’s connect and create something amazing! 🚀
+> Let’s connect and build something meaningful.